anshumandas/get-flutter-fire/README.md

 4. TODO: Add Phone verification [https://firebase.google.com/docs/auth/flutter/phone-auth]
    * See [https://github.com/firebase/flutterfire/issues/4189].
 5. TODO: Add 2FA with SMS Pin.
 This screen is available in the Flutter Fire package
+6. TODO: Other items
+   * TODO: Remove Firebase from Flutter client and use just Express API for all backend interactiosn
+   * TODO: Remove FlutterFire & Make own login flow screens
+   * TODO: Using autocomplete for emails is throwing error log in terminal.
+No impact but need to fix when all is done.
+   * TODO: Add a job that removes all unverified users after a while automatically.
+This could be useful if you were victim of bot attacks, but adding the Recaptcha is better precaution.
+See [https://stackoverflow.com/questions/67148672/how-to-delete-unverified-e-mail-addresses-in-firebase-authentication-flutter/67150606#67150606]

 Step 8: Add Firebase Emulator to test on laptop instead of server so that we can use Functions without upgrading the plan to Blaze.
 See [https://firebase.google.com/docs/emulator-suite/install_and_configure]